Trump's budget dismays families hit by drug addiction crisis

 In some cases, the budget would maintain funding levels, such as $1.85 billion for block grants to states that provide addiction treatment for 2.5 million Americans.
 Funding has been flat for a decade, and advocates say the grants have lost more than $480 million in purchasing power over that time because of inflation.

 Trump also would cut funding for addiction research and eliminate support for the training of addiction professionals.
 He wants to cut prevention programs by more than 30 percent, according to one advocacy group’s analysis.
-Trump would cut millions of dollars of federal support of drug courts, prescription drug monitoring programs and state programs aimed at prescription drug overdoses.
+Trump would also eliminate funding for the Department of Justice’s community policing anti-heroin task forces, while cutting millions of dollars of federal support of drug courts, prescription drug monitoring programs and state programs aimed at prescription drug overdoses.

 The White House did not respond to a request for comment about the president’s commitment to the nation’s opioid epidemic, which has ravaged many of the rural areas and small working-class towns where the Republican drew a lot of support.